ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter04.md

 A split range controller is a controller with one controlling SI unit and multiple controlled SI units.

-The controlling unit divides her actions over for example two adjustment devices.
+The controlling unit divides the actions over for example two adjustment devices.

 Split range controllers get used a lot in systems for heating and cooling.

-It is also useful for applications  in case the controlled variable varies over a big range.
+In case the controlled variable varies over a big range, will it be useful for applications.

 ![Split Range Example](../Ad05/Images/SplitRange.jpg)

-Figuur 1224 : Split range controller

 The controlleroutput gets split in parallel paths, each with a adjusting device.